Greg0109/HTMLCapstone/README.md

 # Project 4 - HTMLCapstone

-> This is the Project 4 in the Microverse course
+This is the Project 4 in the Microverse course.
+It is based on the design "[Zattix](https://www.behance.net/gallery/24796463/ZATTIX)" by Mohammed Awad.

 ### View in browser
 [Live](https://greg0109.github.io/HTMLCapstone/)